-Whilst this may still look like a hip hop dance class to the untrained eye (and heavily overlaps and gives/takes influence from hip hop styles), many of our teachers also love incorporating global street styles that hail from the likes of Nigeria, Jamaica and Latin America.
+Whilst this may still look like a hip hop dance class to the untrained eye (and heavily overlaps and gives/takes influence from hip hop styles), many of our teachers also love incorporating global street styles like dancehall and afrobeats that hail from the likes of Jamaica, Nigeria and Latin America.
 Here are some examples of global street dance styles that you might get to taste in class.

 Afrobeat is a music genre that blends West African musical styles with jazz, soul, funk and, in more contemporary tracks, electronic music.
 These days you could say that Afrobeat is a mix of African music with Western-pop and the dance moves that go along with it are so.damn.fun.